khilang/khi/README.md

 supports tables of values.

 Notes:
- - This is a table document.
+ - This is a list document.
+By *table* is meant a list of tuples.

 ```
 # 1) Atomic number